 Production Designers

-Visionary production designers creating immersive worlds inspired by Japan's historic temples, traditional machiya townhouses, and neon-lit urban landscapes.
+Visionary production designers who build vivid worlds drawn from Japan's old temples, classic machiya townhouses, and neon-lit city streets.

-The production designer is the head of the art department, responsible for creating the entire visual environment of a film or television production.
-In Japan, this role draws on a profound contrast between ancient and ultramodern — from Kyoto's temples and shrines and Nara's historic monuments to Himeji Castle's white towers, Tokyo's neon-lit streetscapes, and Mount Fuji's iconic silhouette.
-Our designers understand how to translate these distinctive Japanese settings into compelling screen worlds.
+The production designer leads the art department.
+This role builds the whole visual world of a film or TV shoot.
+In Japan, the work plays on a deep clash between old and new.
+The range runs from Kyoto's temples and shrines to Nara's historic monuments.
+It also takes in Himeji Castle's white towers, Tokyo's neon-lit streets, and Mount Fuji's iconic shape.
+Our designers turn these striking Japanese settings into worlds that hold the screen.

-We connect you with production designers who bring deep local knowledge and international-level craft to every project.
-With access to Toho Studios in Tokyo and Toei Kyoto Studios — home to Japan's largest outdoor backlot — our network ensures your production's visual world is built with the right resources, leveraging Japan's J-LOC subsidy of up to 50%.
+We connect you with production designers who bring deep local knowledge and world-class craft to each project.
+Our network reaches Toho Studios in Tokyo and Toei Kyoto Studios, home to Japan's largest outdoor backlot.
+That access builds your visual world with the right tools and people.
+The plan also draws on Japan's J-LOC subsidy of up to 50%.

 ACT 01